Most Orchids bloom once or twice a year and can last up to 120 days; however, seeing a withering Orchid is uncommon.

 Preparing an Orchid Bush for Winter

-All Orchid plants go into dormancy in winter, which is indicated by low water retention, no root growth, and zero blossoms.
+All Orchid plants go into dormancy in winter, indicated by low water retention, no root growth, and zero blossoms.
 However, not all Orchids hibernate the same way during winter.

 Depending on the Orchid species, cold hardy ones (Miltoniopsis and Dendrobium Nobile hybrids) will be better suited to keep outside.